 Some may think houses of worship are busy only when they see congregations pouring into the doors on the weekends.
 However, during the week, staff and volunteers are often hard at work planning missions and fundraising events, or running summer camps, schools and daycare programs.
 How can you be sure you have secure management of payments and expense reimbursements for all of these diverse activities?

 Here are five tips from financial and nonprofit experts on managing expenses and improving record-keeping.

 1) Document financial policies

-When drafting your financial policies, include everything from how much people can spend on airfare and hotels for church-related business, to who signs checks and counts cash at events.
-By spelling out the rules, you'll make life easier not only for current staff and volunteers, but also for future leaders.
-When people have a clear budget you reduce the chance that they will spend too much money.
+When drafting your financial policies, be sure to include everything from how much cardholders can spend on airfare and hotels for church-related business, to who signs checks and counts cash at events.
+By spelling out the rules, you'll make life easier – not only for current staff and volunteers, but also for future leaders.
+When people have a clear budget you reduce the chance that they will overspend.

 To maintain control over expenses, especially when you're dealing with volunteers, it's best to explain clearly who approves expenses and how people request reimbursement.
 For example, you can require that expenditures over a certain amount must have approval from the church board or accountant.
 “It might not be efficient to create purchase orders for any purchase over $100, for example, but setting the limit at $250 can help you manage costs,” says John Lipp, principal of nonprofit specialist Lipp Consultants.

 Even if you reduce the amount of cash being handled, there will always be a certain amount that changes hands, especially during collection-plate passing or at events.
 You should always have at least two people count cash and verify amounts.
 If cash needs to be stored before it goes to the bank, use vaults or safes that require two keys to open, and distribute the keys separately to church leaders.